OpenPeerPower/OpenPeerPower.github.io/_docs/configuration/splitting_configuration.markdown

 If you have many configuration files, the `check_config` script allows you to see how Open Peer Power interprets them:

-- Listing all loaded files: `hass --script check_config --files`
+- Listing all loaded files: `opp --script check_config --files`
-- Viewing a component's configuration: `hass --script check_config --info light`
+- Viewing a component's configuration: `opp --script check_config --info light`
-- Or all components' configuration:  `hass --script check_config --info all`
+- Or all components' configuration:  `opp --script check_config --info all`

-You can get help from the command line using: `hass --script check_config --help`
+You can get help from the command line using: `opp --script check_config --help`

 ## Advanced Usage